code-finesse/CSS-Challenges/README.md

 ![gif](https://media.giphy.com/media/13FrpeVH09Zrb2/giphy.gif)

 If so, jump in our discord and get some practice!
 CSS doesn't have to feel like building a tower of cards that blows up when you need to make a change!
-It can be fun and beautiful with a little practice and method implemented!
+With a little practice, it can be fun and beautiful!
 </details>

 <br>